kiwiz/ecl/README.md

 The set statement allows you to assign a primitive value to a variable.
 Has no return value.

 `VAR`: The name of the variable.
 `VALUE`: The value to set the variable to.
-Supports bools, ints, strings and arrays.
+Supports bools, ints, floats, strings and arrays.

 Example: `set num=10`